deckgo/starter-kit/README.md

 ## Editing

-To prepare your slides and content for your talk, edit `src/index.html`, add a `<deckgo-deck>` elements containing your [slides](https://github.com/fluster/deckdeckgo/doc/slides/slides.md).
+To prepare your slides and content for your talk, you would have two options respectively using HTML or Markdown.

+### HTML

+Edit `src/index.html`, add a `<deckgo-deck>` elements containing your [slides](https://github.com/fluster/deckdeckgo/doc/slides/slides.md).

+### Markdown

+Edit `src/index.md` and add your [slides](https://github.com/fluster/deckdeckgo/doc/slides/slides.md).
+These will be automatically added add build time to the `<deckgo-deck>` elements of the `index.html` file.

 ## Theming